 The Karim family originated from a small region in Western India, in the state of Gujarat called Kutch.
-Yusuf eventually relocated to Kenya with his family in 1937 and grew up in the coastal city of Mombasa, Africa.
+Yusuf family migrated to Mombasa, Kenya in 1937 and grew up in the coastal city of Mombasa, Africa.

 Above: 25 years unbeaten tennis champ in Mombasa, Kenya.
 Yusuf Karim

-Yusuf quickly developed a passion for sports.
-After completing his studies, Yusuf began trading in sports equipment, with the help of his five brothers and three sisters.
+Yusuf quickly developed a passion for sports especially in cricket, Tennis and Volleyball.
+After completing his studies, Yusuf began trading in sports equipment, with the help of his family.
 A short-but-prolific cricketing journey followed before Yusuf turned his attention to tennis.
-An astonishing 25 Mombasa Tennis Open titles followed; the last of which Yusuf sealed with a victory against his eldest son, Aasif, in the finals.
+An astonishing 25 Mombasa Tennis Open titles followed 1951 to 1977; the last of which Yusuf sealed with a victory against his eldest son, Aarif, in the finals.
 The sport was well in truly in the Karims’ blood.

 Much like his father, Aasif too flourished in both tennis and cricket.
 Still, to this day, Aasif is the only Kenyan to Captain his country professionally in both forms of sports – at the Tennis Davis Cup and the Cricket World Cup.
-As a young man, Aasif dominated the local tennis circuit and won countless competitions as a junior.
-As he grew older, he switched his attention to cricket.
-He went on to make his international debut for the Kenyan national side on the 1980 tour of Zimbabwe and, with his first-ever international delivery, impressively claimed the wicket of skipper Duncan Fletcher.
+As a young man, Aasif dominated the local tennis circuit and won several competitions as a junior.
+Later on dominated tennis in Mombasa for over a decade.
+He represented Kenya in Davis Cup an played at Presidents Cup in Nigeria.
+He also had a tennis Scholarship in U.S.A. from 1981 to graduating from Howard University in Business and Insurance.
+With time, he switched his attention more to cricket.
+He had made his international debut for the Kenyan national side at the age of 17 on the 1980 tour of Zimbabwe and, with his first-ever international delivery, impressively claimed the wicket of skipper Duncan Fletcher.

 "When the Kenyan sporting folklore is told, Aasif Karim will certainly occupy a special place due to his multi-talented accomplishment.
 Karim is an accomplished businessman publisher of one of the longest surviving sports publications, which is a testament to his focus and ambition.
 A straight-shooting personality, sometimes a bit of a hardliner, if stubborn, rarely he would change course once he has made up his mind on a matter." - Isaack Omulo Okoth, Sports Editor.

-Aasif went on to feature regularly for the Kenya national side throughout the next 19 years before retiring after the 1999 World Cup in England.
+Aasif went on to feature regularly for the Kenya national side throughout the next 20 years before retiring after captaining in the 1999 World Cup in England.
 Little did Aasif know that his greatest sporting moment was yet to come.

 One of the best spells of bowling in World Cup Cricket.